 - School Council –this is a strategic planning and monitoring body comprised of parents with students at MVM.

 - Management Committee – comprised of the principal, deputies and year level coordinators (teachers), it manages the operational (day-to-day) matters in the school.

 - Parents and Citizens Association – comprised of the parent body of the school, it has a major focus of fundraising and general support for the school.

 - Program managers – teachers identified for each key curriculum area who hold responsibility for developing an annual operational plan (including a budget).
 To meet curriculum needs.

 - Curriculum Committees – comprised of teachers, these work with program managers.

 - Class Parent Forum – comprised of parent representatives identified from each class to provide an informal exchange of ideas and information and identifying issues.

 - Community Review Forum – comprised of parents usually not represented on the bodies above.
 This group meets once a year with the aim of providing additional opportunities for parental input, particularly to program managers.

-At the end of the academic year, DMA will send out a survey to all school families asking for suggestions and input concerning items such as classroom management, extracurricular activities, elective courses, and volunteer opportunities for consideration of the Director.
+At the end of the academic year, MVM will send out a survey to all school families asking for suggestions and input concerning items such as classroom management, extracurricular activities, elective courses, and volunteer opportunities for consideration of the Director.
 This allows for parents/guardians to influence school programs.
-DMA will advertise the monthly Board meeting place and time to parents and the public.
+MVM will advertise the monthly Board meeting place and time to parents and the public.
 Parents will have the opportunity to attend the meeting and make public comment if they desire by completing a request to be added to the meeting agenda in advance of the meeting.